kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ### 0x01.
 PROPRIETARY ENCRYPTION

 <p align="justify">
-In part1 we mainly target RF locks that rely on fixed-code.
-Fixed-code locks are vulnerable to replay attack by design.
-One solution to prevent replay attacks is to implement a so-called rolling codes mechanism.
-For example, the keyfob and the car synchronized with the same rolling codes algorithm.
-As the codes change with each use, we will not be able to predict the next sequence of rolling code.
-The car will not accept the command until the rolling codes is valid, so a simple replay attack will not work.
+In Part 1, we focused on RF locks that use fixed codes.
+These types of locks are inherently vulnerable to replay attacks.
+One way to mitigate this vulnerability is by implementing a rolling codes mechanism.
+For example, both the key fob and the car synchronize using the same rolling codes algorithm.
+As the codes change with each use, predicting the next code in the sequence becomes difficult.
+The car will only accept commands with valid rolling codes, rendering simple replay attacks ineffective.
 </p>

 ![image](https://github.com/user-attachments/assets/ed961471-d07d-4bba-8ce4-d09b6aa9a0ea)

 <p align="justify">
-When it comes to designing a secure cryptosystem, people always say we should never use untested proprietary encryption algorithms in our products.
-However, there are always some “smart” people trying to challenge this statement.
-Let's take this commercial RF remote control lock as an example.
-What makes it very eye-catching is the advertising terms, such as the lock is use a “US military grade of rolling code” chip.
-What could possibly go wrong then?
+When designing a secure cryptosystem, it is generally advised to avoid using untested proprietary encryption algorithms in products.
+However, there are always some "innovative" individuals who challenge this guideline.
+For example, consider this commercial RF remote control lock.
+It boasts advertising claims such as using a "US military grade rolling code" chip.
+But what could possibly go wrong?
 </p>

 ![image](https://github.com/user-attachments/assets/1e37e3d6-259c-4f25-a286-e3a55cba9b38)

 <p align="justify">
-As always, we can fire up our URH with HackRF and capture some unlock signals as sample data to reverse engineer.
-Of course, just to be sure we can try the replay attack first.
-However, the lock did not respond, indicating that a rolling codes mechanism was indeed applied.
+As always, we can use URH with HackRF to capture unlock signals and collect sample data for reverse engineering.
+To confirm the presence of a rolling codes mechanism, we can start by attempting a replay attack.
+However, the lock did not respond, confirming that a rolling codes mechanism is indeed in place.
 </p>

 ![image](https://github.com/user-attachments/assets/92a1e242-cca7-48e7-8922-c3b4d7145e56)

 <p align="justify">
-We need to go back and analyze those unlock samples.
-For the sake of easy comparison, we view the data as Hex mode and decoding the data as Manchester.
-We soon found some interesting rolling code flaws; every unlock command only randomly changes at bytes 15th, 31st, and 47th, all other bytes remain the same.
-Not only have that, the rolling codes return to an expired command value every 5 to 10 rounds.
-This indicates that the keyspace of such proprietary rolling codes is extremely small and we do not even need bruteforce to unlock it.
+We need to revisit and analyze the unlock samples.
+For easier comparison, we view the data in Hex mode and decode it using Manchester encoding.
+We soon discovered some intriguing flaws in the rolling code mechanism: every unlock command only changes randomly at bytes 15, 31, and 47, while all other bytes remain constant.
+Additionally, the rolling codes revert to an expired command value every 5 to 10 rounds.
+This suggests that the keyspace of this proprietary rolling code is extremely small, making it unnecessary to use brute-force methods to unlock it.
 </p>

 ![image](https://github.com/user-attachments/assets/9cdff0a2-cc55-42ce-98cb-b47fa7d9a1c0)

-As you can see in the demo video below, we only need to capture the unlocking command once, and then replay it repeatedly, until the lock is finally unlocked.
+As demonstrated in the video below, we only need to capture the unlocking command once.
+Afterward, we can replay it repeatedly until the lock is eventually unlocked.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EruaGuE-cWI"
 title="YouTube video player" frameborder="0"